-In one type of minimally invasive heart surgery, the surgeon makes small incisions in the side of your chest, between your ribs, to reach your heart.
-The procedure is done using long instruments.
+In minimally invasive heart surgery, surgeons make small incisions in the side of the chest, between the ribs, to reach the heart.
+Surgeons perform the procedure using long instruments.

-Minimally invasive heart surgery involves making small incisions in the right side of your chest to reach the heart between the ribs, rather than cutting through the breastbone, as is done in open-heart surgery.
+Minimally invasive heart surgery involves making small cuts, called incisions, in the chest.
+This lets the surgeon reach the heart by going in between the ribs.
+The surgeon doesn't cut through the breastbone, as is done in traditional open-heart surgery.

-Minimally invasive heart surgery can be performed to treat a variety of heart conditions.
-Compared with open-heart surgery, this type of surgery might mean less pain and a quicker recovery for many people.
+Minimally invasive heart surgery can be used to treat many different heart conditions.
+Compared with open-heart surgery, this type of surgery often means less pain and a quicker recovery for many people.

 Robotic heart surgery treats mitral regurgitation: Ed's story

 So we started out in the morning at 7:30, 8:00 o'clock as the race started.
 We started out at a very, very fast pace.
 Mentally, you prepare for a ride like that, knowing what kind of ride it is.

 I didn't exactly know what was wrong, but I knew something wasn't right.
 That was the first time that I could not finish a ride.
 I was nauseated, just completely exhausted.
 I had nothing left.

 Your heart is only pumping a certain percentage of your blood and in my case, it was like 65% of my blood was being pumped and the other 35 was being regurgitated back towards the lungs.

 Joseph A. Dearani, M.D.: The primary focus here is that his valve is a problem that lends itself to repairing as opposed to replacing.